mrkdh16/markedown/content/Research/High Precision Chemical Sensing/Leveraging Machine Learning for ELISA-like Assay.md

 ---
 ## Objective
 Beat baseline classical classification/regression algorithms.
 I think this paper is the most recent resource that attempted something very similar to what we want: [Analysis of 3D Urticaceae Pollen Classification using Deep Learning Models](https://arxiv.org/pdf/2503.07419).

+Want to measure binding events.
+Ideally, we want to be able to measure one bead binding with one nanodiamond.
+The analyte concentration is a crux.
 ## Considerations
 3-dimensional nature of microdroplets and integration of z-stack into model -> possible architectures to incorporate 3D spatial information:
 - 3D CNNs